Quick CV Dropoff

 Start with an introduction and overview of your experience.
 Highlight the number of years you have in your specific area of expertise, the number of years in executive roles, any experience of working with/or on a Board or committees.
 If you have any specific qualifications that are relevant to the role, this is also worth mentioning.
 It’s important to give context to the organisations where you have worked, whether that’s the cause/their purpose, the size (turnover and staff) and what you had responsibility for.
 Metrics are especially important for individuals with finance and fundraising backgrounds.

-This is where you need demonstrate what you bring to the board and how you meet the criteria for the role.
+This is where you need to demonstrate what you bring to the board and how you meet the criteria for the role.
 This doesn’t have to be line by line as some elements are hard to demonstrate in an application and will be tested at interview.
 Speak with the Chair and/or your recruiter as you are preparing your application and find out which elements are key and ensure that you provide evidence for these vital areas.
 Provide clear examples with details of your achievements including metrics where possible (and relevant).
 This is about highlighting professional experience but also any wider experience you have as a volunteer or on committees and other boards.

-In this paragraph you will need to highlight your motivation for applying.
-I can’t stress the importance of this – where this is lacking there is usually a sense that you’ve submitted a generic application, or that you’ve hastily applied without giving it much thought.
-As I mentioned above, Board roles are competitive positions, therefore it’s crucial you have a strong supporting statement that stands out from the rest.
+In this paragraph, you will need to highlight your motivation for applying.
+I can’t stress the importance of this – where this is lacking there is usually a sense that you’ve submitted a generic application or that you’ve hastily applied without giving it much thought.
+As I mentioned above, Board roles are competitive positions; therefore, it’s crucial you have a strong supporting statement that stands out from the rest.
 You will need to give the reason why you are looking to become a Trustee and then mention why you would like to contribute to the mission of this specific organisation.
 Do you have a personal link to the cause?
 If so, highlight this.
 If you have seen the organisation in the media recently or have followed them for some time, then mention this.
-You can of course be passionate about a cause without having specific links to it, but this enthusiasm, drive and commitment needs to be clear for the recruitment panel.
+You can, of course, be passionate about a cause without having specific links to it, but this enthusiasm, drive, and commitment needs to be clear for the recruitment panel.
 It’s important that you have reviewed the time commitment – do mention that you’ve done this and that you feel you can meet this.
-Some organisations are hesitant to consider candidates who might be based further away so if you aren’t relatively local, it’s worth mentioning how you would envisage attending the Board meetings (though these days this is likely to be done over video-conference).
+Some organisations are hesitant to consider candidates who might be based further away, so if you aren’t relatively local, it’s worth mentioning how you would envisage attending the Board meetings (though these days this is likely to be done over video-conference).
 This will demonstrate to the panel that you have really considered how this role would fit in with your current responsibilities.